Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Mana**: You gain +18 maximum mana

-**Awe**: Your spells deal additional damage equal to the mana spent to cast that spell.
+**Awe**: Your spells deal additional damage equal to the spells level.

 **Lifeline**: Whenever you take damage that would reduce your hit points to zero, you first gain temporary hit points equal to half your maximum mana.
-Once this effect is used, it cannot be used again until you finish a long rest.
+Once this effect is used, it cannot be used again until you finish a short rest.

 _You have +2 to spell attack rolls and +2 to your spell save DC when attuned to this item_